Project-Silicium/WoA-Guides/Xiaomi-11T-Pro/Win.md

 35      12.6GB   241GB    228GB                  userdata
 ```
 Once you noted the Start and End Address delete userdata and create esp:
+***NOTE: If you get a Warning or Error do not continue!
+Please ask in Discord if it is okay to continue***
 ```
 (parted) rm <Userdata ID>
 (parted) mkpart esp fat32 <Start Addr>GB <Start Addr + 512MB>GB